oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 - there is a per-core setting, which is typically costly in terms of cycle count.
-- this state is block size dependent, so executing two brgemm kernels with different shapre require an expensive reconfiguration between each.
+- this state is block size dependent, so executing two brgemm kernels with different shapes require an expensive reconfiguration between each.
 - when matrix accelerator is armed, the max frequency for the core is altered, so performance of sequential/vector code can be impacted.